wso2/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

 7. Click **Create**.

-   This takes you to the **Develop** view, where you can see the operations of the REST API proxy.
+   This takes you to the **Resources** pane, where you can see the operations of the REST API proxy.

 ## Step 2: Deploy the REST API proxy